KristjanESPERANTO/MMM-OneCallWeather/README.md

 Go to <https://www.latlong.net/> and figure out where you want the forecast for.
 There are plenty of ways of figuring out your location, and you just need a decimal format of your position.
 52N 010W becomes 52.0 -10.0 on the two lines in your config.

-## Notes
+## Icon sets

-Icons used in this module were created by:
+You can use any of your own icons but you will have to rename them to the weather items shown on openweather.
+There are only 9 types of weather that the API currently shows (2025) and they are shown on <https://openweathermap.org/weather-conditions>.
+With some different icons for day and night you should have 18 icons in each folder, some of which will just be copies.

+The module comes with two sets of icons:

-VClouds Weather Icons
+### 4a: VClouds Weather Icons

 Created and copyrighted by VClouds - <http://vclouds.deviantart.com/>

 The icons are free to use for Non-Commercial use and can be found at icons DA page - <http://vclouds.deviantart.com/gallery/#/d2ynulp>

-Note: You can use any of your own icons but you will have to rename them to the weather items shown on openweather.
-There are only 9 types of weather that the API currently shows (2021) and they are shown on <https://openweathermap.org/weather-conditions>.
-With some different icons for day and night you should have 18 icons in each folder, some of which will just be copies.

-This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.
-The software is designed around a display in Celsius and miles per hour, but should work in a multitude of units.
-I found that the openweathermap information is a bit crude in that you cant have Fahrenheit and metres per second, or celsius and miles per hour, hence this code.
-Its a bit clunky.
+File format is `PNG`.

+### 4b: Open Weather Weather Icons

+Created by Ivan Vilanculo - <https://github.com/isneezy/open-weather-icons> - [MIT License](icons/4b/LICENSE.md).

+File format is `SVG`.

 ## Configuration